Sixth Annual State-Wide

 Positive Behavioral Interventions and Supports (PBIS) are being implemented in over 20,000 schools across all 50 states, and Maine has over 100 schools implementing SWPBS!
 PBIS has a large and ever growing research base demonstrating positive outcomes, including but not limited to, increased academic achievement and academic engagement, decreased time spent addressing problem behavior, improved positive school climate, and reduction in administration of consequences for problem behaviors such as detentions and suspensions.
 PBIS is not a packaged curriculum, but an approach made up of essential elements that can be implemented a variety of ways.

 This conference includes an “Implementer’s Forum,” implementation sessions in which several Maine schools will share their experiences implementing PBIS, including preparation, unique practices and systems, and outcomes thus far.
 Other sessions are designed to support schools seeking to start up or sustain PBIS efforts, including topics such as Social Emotional Learning, function-based thinking, MTSS, staff buy-in, classroom interventions and more.

 Who Should Attend

 Teachers, special educators, principals, special education directors, social workers, school counselors, school psychologists and state leaders are all encouraged to attend.
 Ideally, a school or district will send a team comprised of representatives of various grade levels, roles and administration.

 Conference outcomes include:

-- Acquire universal and Tier II strategies and interventions
+- Acquire Universal, Tier 2, and Tier 3 strategies and interventions

 - Learn how teams have applied PBIS strategies to their schools